kynerix/crawlix/README.md

 * Website health monitoring
 * Application integrations
 * Website monitoring
+* AI models training

 -----

 ## Architecture Overview

-CrawliX is composed of the following main components:
+CrawliX is composed of the following main components, each one supported through a container image that can be escalated to multiple nodes.

-### 1. Shared Data Store and Caching with Infinispan ###
+### 1. Key-Value data store, caching, indexing and search with Infinispan ###
-Infinispan is a scalable data store and caching provider.
+[Infinispan](https://infinispan.org) is a scalable data store and caching provider.
 CrawliX takes advantage of some of its advanced capabilities, such as dynamically creating caches, set expiration policies or querying data.
 Using it through its Quarkus extension provides an easy mapping to the necessary Java objects, through simple annotations.

 The data store acts as the central point of coordination for both the controller and the crawler nodes, to exchange data, coordinate over queues of work and keep the parsing and extraction results, for later retrieval.

-### 2. The CrawliX service and controller ###
+### 2. The CrawliX service ###
-This set of containers provides a Restful API to:
+This set of containers provides the following Restful APIs:

-- Install new crawlers and manage them
+- Tenant crawler plugin administration.
+Configure crawlers, execute them and get their status.
-- Manage and query the status of crawlers
+- Full platform administration.
+Manage workspaces and security tokens.
-- Retrieve the extracted content and data
+- Content search and GraphQL.
+Retrieve content by query.
-- Execute once the plugin, without writing the results to the database, for testing and diagnose purposes.

 There's also a controller component that creates the seed crawling jobs, as needed.
+This component will eventually be segregated from the API service.

 ### 3. The crawler nodes ###
-Each crawler node container has an embedded Firefox, that is initialized and controlled for every crawling job.
+Each crawler node container has an **embedded Firefox**, that is initialized and controlled for every crawling job.
 Each node has an inner loop that looks for pending crawling jobs, lock one of them and runs the headless Firefox.
 The necessary Javascript is injected and the execution results are either store as content for later query, or subsequent crawl jobs are created.

-### 4. Other components ###

-- A set of Javascript libraries for simple DOM manipulation
-- A simple management console and monitoring capabilities [TBD]

 ![CrawliX architecture overview](docs/images/arch-overview.png)